devalexwhite/our-pod-social/README.md

 - [ ] Automatically select first PodMate in Feed view
 - [ ] List PodMates and allow deleting PodMates in `/podmates` page
 - [ ] Display progress when uploading file rather than indeterminate spinner
+- [ ] On step 3 of onboarding, it's too easy to forget to "Send" the invite and instead just hit "Finish"
+- [ ] Allow for Markdown in post field
+- [ ] Improve mood icon selection

 ### Testing